This One Pot Burrito Bowl brings the deliciously authentic flavor you’d expect to find in your favorite Mexican restaurant right to your own table!

 - Add 1 teaspoon salt, chili powder, cumin, oregano, paprika and cook 1 minute, stirring often so the spices don't burn.
 (If the pan is too dry, add a little oil so spices don't burn.)

-- Add the rice, canned tomatoes, sugar, black beans, diced chiles, corn, beef broth and browned turkey and bring to a boil.
+- Add the rice, canned tomatoes, sugar, black beans, diced chiles, corn, chicken stock and browned turkey and bring to a boil.
 Reduce the heat and cover with a tight-fitting lid.
 Cook on low until the rice is done and cooked through, about 20~25 minutes.

 - Turn the cooktop off, top with the shredded cheese, place the lid back on and let sit until the cheese is melted about 5 minutes.

 - Top as desired and serve!

 Recipe Notes For One Pot Burrito Bowl:

 Meat: You can use ground turkey here, which I prefer, as it’s fairly lean and keeps this burrito bowl recipe healthy.
 Also, the flavors from the spices in this dish are so prevalent, you really don’t need the flavor given from the ground beef.
 If you do decide to take the ground beef burrito bowl recipe route, be sure to skip adding the oil when browning the beef and drain the pan well.
 Turkey meat will require oil, and the pan will not need draining.
 No matter which meat you choose, don’t overcook it.
 Remember, it’s added back to the pan to simmer with the rice mixture.
 Cook it through, then remove it from the heat.

 Corn: You can use regular frozen corn or well drained canned corn.
 I used thawed and drained Trader Joe’s Frozen Roasted Corn.
 If you have a TJ’s near you, I encourage you to grab the roasted corn.
 I think it adds some extra great flavor without having to do any additional work on my part.